 2. Skipping Manufacturer Guidelines

-Next, it’s essential to follow the manufacturer’s maintenance instructions.
+Next, it is essential to follow the manufacturer’s maintenance instructions.
 Every piece of equipment has specific care requirements.
-Disregarding these can lead to inefficiencies, breakdowns, or even safety risks.
+Disregarding these can lead to inefficiencies, breakdowns, avoidable damage, and safety risks.

 3. Overlooking Calibration

 Another critical mistake is forgetting to calibrate equipment regularly.
-In healthcare, precision matters.
-Without proper calibration, equipment may deliver inaccurate readings—potentially affecting diagnoses and patient care.
+In healthcare and care environments, precision matters.
+Without proper calibration, equipment may deliver inaccurate readings or perform inconsistently, which can affect resident safety and day-to-day care quality.

 A person operates a patient lift with a purple support strap and control lever.
 A printed instruction sheet is visible.

-Calibration is an important part of equipment maintenance
+Calibration is an important part of care home equipment maintenance

 4. Using Improper Cleaning Practices

-Also, cleaning is more than just keeping things tidy.
+Cleaning is more than just keeping equipment tidy.
 Effective cleaning is vital for infection control and extending equipment life.
-Using incorrect cleaning agents or techniques can damage delicate components or leave harmful residues behind.
+Using incorrect cleaning agents or poor cleaning techniques can damage delicate components, leave harmful residues behind, or reduce equipment performance over time.

 5. Ignoring User Training

-It’s equally important not to underestimate the value of staff training.
-Improper use is a leading cause of equipment breakdowns and early wear.
-Proper training ensures your team operates equipment safely and correctly.
+It is equally important not to underestimate the value of staff training.
+Improper use is one of the leading causes of equipment breakdowns and early wear.
+Proper training ensures your team operates equipment safely, correctly, and confidently.

 6. Failing to Document Maintenance

 Maintenance records are often overlooked.
-But they’re more than just admin—they’re a valuable tool for tracking service history, identifying repeat issues, and proving compliance with regulations.
+However, they are more than just admin.
+They provide a clear service history, help identify repeat issues, and prove compliance during inspections or audits.

 Person marking a maintenance checklist label for healthcare equipment with a pen.